 Some caricatures of motivation by rightness de dicto face this objection.
 Consider Toppinen’s description of the person who responds to temptations to act contrary to what she thinks right by thinking “furiously” of the rightness of the act.
-This is no weirder than thinking “furiously” of an act’s fairness, its truthfulness, the fact that it promotes well-being, et cetera, if in all cases the agent just thinks about the fact that the act possesses a property and gnashes her teeth.
+This is no weirder than thinking “furiously” of an act’s fairness, of its truthfulness, of the fact that it promotes well-being, and so on, if in all cases the agent just thinks about the fact that the act possesses a property and gnashes her teeth.
 That would be a weird thing to do.
 But it is a weird thing to do whichever property the agent has in mind.
 Similarly, recall Shoemaker’s warning of the “tunnel vision” of the “bloodlessly calculating morality machine”.
 It does sound scary for someone to be indifferent to other people’s needs and rights whenever they conflict with what she takes to be the general demands of morality.
 But it sounds equally scary for someone to be indifferent to people’s needs and rights whenever they conflict with what she takes to be the more general demands of honesty, justice, equality, or whatever.
 So, the “bloodlessly calculating machine” caricature also describes a bad way that motivations can manifest, but one that is not specific to motivations to act rightly.
 But, once again: the fact that there could be creepy, unappealing versions of a motivation does nothing to impugn the status of its ordinary, moderate versions.
 We can have too much of a good thing.

 In the literature following Smith, some philosophers discuss cases in which motivation by rightness de dicto is an agent’s sole motivation, while others discuss cases in which it is one of many motivations.
 Those in the former camp are typically also vulnerable to this objection: it seems weird and bad for someone to have just one motivation, no matter what its object and content are.
 Someone who only has a single motivation may be unattractively preoccupied with its object, but, as we just saw, these preoccupations are no less attractive when their object is rightness than when it is a right-making feature (or any other feature).
 And a similar point applies to those who worry that someone motivated solely by rightness de dicto might be mistaken about what is right, thus performing what are in fact morally atrocious acts in the name of her ostensibly virtuous goal.
 That is a reasonable worry.
 But it does not go away when we imagine an agent who is motivated by a right-making feature rather than by rightness.
-No feature is such that being motivated by it automatically renders the agent omniscient about its precise nature and extension; someone can care about well-being while being mistaken about the nature of well-being, can care about justice while being mistaken about what justice consists in, et cetera.
+No feature is such that being motivated by it automatically renders the agent omniscient about its precise nature and extension; someone can care about well-being while being mistaken about the nature of well-being, can care about justice while being mistaken about what justice consists in, and so on.
 Any feature is such that someone motivated solely by it might be mistaken about which acts possess it, thus performing what are in fact morally atrocious acts in the name of her ostensibly virtuous goal.
 It is important to think about how to evaluate these well-meaning but morally mistaken agents.
 But, once again, what we have here is a potential problem with motivations that is independent of their content and object, rather than a problem that arises specifically for motivations to act rightly.